 Printing with Traditional Supports

-When printing parts using the Fused Filament Fabrication (FFF) process, hot material is extruded through the print head onto the print bed or the part.
-The hot material is very flexible and needs to adhere to a solid surface or it will sag, rather than hold shape.
+When printing parts using the Fused Filament Fabrication (FFF) process, hot material is extruded from the print head onto the print bed or the part.
+This material is very flexible and needs to adhere to a solid surface or it will sag, rather than hold shape.
 On the first layer of a part, the print bed is the solid surface onto which material is extruded.
 For parts that build straight up, or have a wider base than upper layers, the previous layer becomes the solid surface as it cools or becomes more rigid.
 But for arches, flanges, or other overhanging features, the plastic needs something additional to serve as a surface to adhere to.
-In these cases, Support Material is built up with the part to provide a surface for the overhung features to print on.
+In these cases, support material is built up with the part to provide a surface for the overhanging features to print on.
 Supports are printed in the same plastic material as your part and are easy to break off after printing, allowing you to print complex geometries while still achieving part accuracy with minimal post-processing.

 In Eiger, users can enable or disable supports for any part.
-If the “Supports” toggle button is enabled for the part, Support material and tool paths will automatically generate under any overhang that will require supports to be successful.
-For Onyx, any feature that is greater than 45 degrees from vertical will require supports; for Nylon, supports generate under any overhang that is greater than 30 degrees from vertical.
+If the Use Supports toggle button is enabled, support material and tool paths will automatically generate under any overhanging features that would require supports to be successful.
+For Onyx, any feature that is greater than 45 degrees from vertical will require supports; for nylon, supports generate under any overhang that is greater than 30 degrees from vertical.

 Printing with Turbo Supports

-Printing with traditional or Turbo Supports will increase the print time and material used, no matter how small or sparse the supported sections are.
-Therefore, there are a couple quick tips for designing and orienting your part for parts with supported features:
+Printing with traditional or Turbo supports will increase the print time and material used, no matter how small or sparse the supported sections are.
+Here are a few quick tips for designing and orienting your part with supported features to minimize this increase:

-- Print on a flat base: Orienting your part in Eiger such that a flat surface is printed directly on the print bed can help minimize the amount of supports needed, which can increase the surface quality and the success rate of the part.
-Use the Snap to Rotate tools in Eiger to ensure your part is oriented appropriately.
+- Print on a flat base: Orienting your part such that a flat surface prints directly onto the print bed can help minimize the amount of supports needed, which can increase the surface quality and the success rate of the part.
+Use the Snap to Rotate tools in Eiger to ensure that your part is oriented appropriately.

-- Print with a brim: Printing with a Brim will help with support adhesion to the print bed.
-Tall, skinny sections of Supports can fall over or fail during printing if they don't have good adhesion, so adding a brim helps secure those sections and provide part success during printing.
+- Print with a brim: Printing with a brim will help supports adhere to the print bed.
+Tall, skinny sections of support material can fall over or fail during printing if they are poorly adhered, so adding a brim helps secure those sections and encourages part success during printing.

-- Orient parts to minimize supports: Different orientations of parts will require higher or lower volumes of support material to be successful.
+- Orient parts to minimize supports: Different orientations of parts necessitate higher or lower volumes of support material.
 Orient parts such that all features are organic.
 If it is not possible to completely avoid printing with supports, orient parts such that supports are minimized.

-Many parts will require supports to be successful, but some parts can be designed such that supports are not needed.
+Many parts will require supports to be successful, but some parts can be designed such that supports will not be needed.
 Designing for printing unsupported overhangs requires some forethought but should be easy with the right considerations:

 - Design smart overhangs: Creating parts where all of the overhanging features are at angles smaller than 45 degrees will eliminate the need for supports to be printed at all.
 Use teardrop shapes with chamfered tops for holes.
 Fillet tops work well on external geometries.

-- Avoid fillets on the bottom of the part: Fillets, as with any curved surface, have non-constant angles and will therefore require supports on the bottom half of the curve, resulting in a higher chance of print failure and poor surface quality if the part does succeed.
-Printing chamfers at appropriate angles instead will eliminate the need for supports and will make for better printing, overall.
+- Avoid fillets on the bottom of the part: Fillets, like any curved surface, have non-constant angles and will therefore require supports on the bottom half of the curve, resulting in a higher chance of print failure and poor surface quality if the part does succeed.
+Printing chamfers at appropriate angles instead will eliminate the need for supports and will make for better printing overall.

-- Include your own custom supports/blocks: If you cannot completely adjust all geometries that will need supports, or if you only want to have certain features supported, consider creating your own support blocks or patterns in CAD and printing with Supports turned off.
-Creating custom supports in CAD requires forethought into how the blocks will be designed such that they are able to support the part while still being easily removed.
+- Include your own custom supports/blocks: If you cannot completely adjust all geometries that will need supports, or if you only want to have certain features supported, consider creating your own support blocks or patterns in CAD and printing with the Use Supports toggle button disabled.
+Creating custom supports in CAD requires forethought into the blocks' design so that they will be able to both support the part and can be easily removed.
 Consider using thin lines, around 0.8mm-1mm in width.
 When creating custom supports, the best quality will be achieved if both the part and the supports/blocks are imported into Eiger together, as a single STL file.